1992 Sudanese coup attempt

 In March 1992, a coup d'état attempt was led by Colonel Ahmed Khaled who was a sympathiser of the Sudanese Ba'ath Party.
-The coup was quickly crushed and the leaders of the attempt were imprisoned by Omar al-Bashir, who took power in the 1989 coup d'état.
+11 military officers were arrested in the connection to the coup.
+Most of the coup leaders belonged to the Nuba ethnicity and the motivation for to coup was suspected to be sympathy for the Sudanese People’s Liberation Army (SPLA) fighting in South Sudan.